 THE PRIEST WHO WROTE THE BOOK ON VAMPIRES

 As Bathory’s reputation grew (in works like historian Matthias Bel’s The Castle and Town of Csejte [1742]), so did that of the vampire (Father Abbot Dom Antoine Augustin Calmet’s seminal Dissertations sur les apparitions des anges, des démons et des esprits, et sur les revenants et vampires de Hongrie, de Bohême, de Moravie, et de Silésie, for example, appeared in 1746).
+Bathory’s story and those of vampires thus became intermingled.
 By the middle of the eighteenth century, Elizabeth Bathory’s name would become synonymous with bloodlust, vampirism and blood itself.

 Not only blood, but the blood of virgin girls.
-It called into question not only her mental state, but her sexuality as well.
+It raises questions of not only her mental state, but her gender, even her sexuality.

-Contemporary historians Radu Florescu and Raymond McNally, however, helped to resurrect Elizabeth and her reputation.
-McNally, in particular, in his Dracula Was a Woman: In Search of the Blood Countess of Transylvania (1983) suggests that the Bathory legend has roots in antiquated ideas about gender.
+The legend of Elizabeth Bathory waned in the nineteenth and early twentieth century.
+But contemporary historians Radu Florescu and Raymond McNally helped to resurrect her and her reputation in the early nineteen righties.
+McNally, in particular, in his Dracula Was a Woman: In Search of the Blood Countess of Transylvania (1983) suggests that the Bathory legend indeed has roots in antiquated ideas about sexuality and gender.
 Lust and sadism were thought to be masculine vices.
 Bloodletting for a woman, then, must be attributed to her vanity, her pride.

 THE LEGACY OF LILITH